berg-lang/berg/doc/parser.md

 The scanner reads characters from the stream based on a grammar, producing a symbol for each distinct "word" or operator.

+#### Space

+Spaces are not significant in Berg except for indentation and compound terms.
+Spaces are skipped in the scanner (except in strings, comments and indentation).

 #### Compound Terms

 The scanner can take into account *local* context, such as surrounding space, when deciding what symbol to output.
 For example, compound term rules are implemented by looking at preceding and following space when there are many variants of a symbol, and emitting a symbol type with only the valid variants if it's at the beginning or end of a compound term: